AnvithaNallan/AnvithaNallan/README.md

 ###  :girl: A little bit about me

 Hi!
 My name is **Anvitha Nallan** and I am an **aspiring UI/UX Designer** with a passion for creating aesthetic and interactive user experiences.
 I like to consider myself a very creative individual, and I constantly keep myself busy, be it through *painting*, or by *baking* a delicious cake.
 I also love *basketball* and *dance*.
 Occasionally, I also dabble in some *video editing*.
+Here's a [short intro video](https://youtu.be/iccYyM2zRl) I made about myself, where you can also see the video editing skills I talk about :wink:

 ### :books: What I'm currently working on